-103. The JISC believes it is important to enhance the engagement and collaboration of DFPs in JI.
-Parties have adopted varying approaches to the specific roles of DFPs, with some considering their role as only being to approve projects at the national level and others taking greater policy-setting and promotional roles.

-104. In the view of the JISC, JI would benefit from having greater harmonization of institutional frameworks and procedures at the national level.
+- 104. The JISC believes it is important to enhance the engagement and collaboration of DFPs in JI.
+Parties have adopted varying approaches to the specific roles of DFPs, with some considering their role as only being to approve projects at the national level and others taking greater policy-setting and promotional roles. - 105.
+In the view of the JISC, JI would benefit from having greater harmonization of institutional frameworks and procedures at the national level.
 These relate to both the national approval of projects and the wider verification procedures under the Track 1 procedures.
-The need to understand and work with a wide range of procedures and information requirements among different host countries creates additional barriers to the development and implementation of JI projects.

-105. National project approval processes have also experienced considerable delays in some host Parties, reducing the number of projects proceeding to the determination stage and affecting the carbon market interest in JI.
-These delays typically arise from delays in establishing procedures and institutions at the national level, limited DFP capacity and bottlenecks in the approval processes.
+The need to understand and work with a wide range of procedures and information requirements among different host countries creates additional barriers to the development and implementation of JI projects. - 106.
+National project approval processes have also experienced considerable delays in some host Parties, reducing the number of projects proceeding to the determination stage and affecting the carbon market interest in JI.
+These delays typically arise from delays in establishing procedures and institutions at the national level, limited DFP capacity, and bottlenecks in the approval processes. - 107.
+Furthermore, the JISC considers that DFPs should make every effort to increase the transparency of Track 1 projects by providing sufficiently detailed information on projects through the revised web-based interface as referred to in paragraph 70 above so that the UNFCCC JI website may provide an overview of these projects in a transparent way.34

-&lt;sup>32 Initial and ex-post witnessing activities have recently been replaced under the CDM accreditation process by a system of performance assessments after accreditation has been granted.
+32 Initial and ex-post witnessing activities have recently been replaced under the CDM accreditation process by a system of performance assessments after accreditation has been granted.

-&lt;sup>33 "Procedure for accrediting independent entities by the Joint Implementation Supervisory Committee", paragraph 15.
+33 "Procedure for accrediting independent entities by the Joint Implementation Supervisory Committee", paragraph 15.